Leahbern1234/Leahbern1234/README.md

 ## 🎵 Hobbies & Interests
 Outside of coding, I love:
-- 🎹 Practicing piano for my **Grade 7** exams and creating my own arrangements of pieces.
+- 🎹 Practicing piano and creating my own arrangements of pieces.
 - 🤘 Listening to metal music — I'm especially excited to see **Metallica** live this year after my A Levels!

 ---